concurrencylabs/aws-cost-analysis/README.md

 **Prepare files for Athena **

-This operation copies files from a destination S3 bucket and prepare the files so they can be queried using Athena (remove reportId hash, remove manifest files, etc.)
+This operation copies files from a destination S3 bucket and prepares the files so they can be queried using Athena (remove reportId hash, remove manifest files, etc.)

 ```